 • Please enter your organization’s telephone number and your office number in the Phone subsection

 • Click the Next button to proceed to the next page of the application:

-• Enter the billing entity’s NPI, PTAN, last five digit of the TIN, and the practice official’s name and role as designated in the billing entity’s official enrollment record in internet-based PECOS.
+• Enter the billing entity’s NPI, PTAN, last five digits of the TIN, and the practice official’s name and role as designated in the billing entity’s official enrollment record in internet-based PECOS.

 • Organizations that bill Medicare as a group, professional association, or corporation, should enter the group, professional association, or corporation’s NPI/PTAN/TIN and practice official that is listed in the official PECOS enrollment record for that organization.

 • If a provider bills Medicare under his or her own personal SSN/TIN, then the individual practitioner’s provider-specific information should be used.